vishwajeet-agrawal/SecureChat/EncryptedChat/SecureChat/README.md

 - To send a message to a user type ``@username: <some message>``
 - On successful sent, the client will receive an acknowledgement with ``SENT username``

-# Notes

-- The code contained in folder Attested/ implements everything that is implemented in Encrypted/ and Plaintext/
-- Attested/ should be assumed as the final working code for evaluation.